jack-dunham/quantum-modelling-centre/src/_problems/spin_boson.md

   </p>
 {% endif %}

-In this tutorial, we will use exact diagonalization (in a truncated Fock basis for bosons), and [Positive P]({{ site.baseurl }}/software/SBPP) to study the behaviour of some examples of driven dissipative Jaynes-Cummings models and Jaynes-Cummings-Hubbard lattice models.
+In this tutorial, we will use [Positive P]({{ site.baseurl }}/software/SBPP) to study the behaviour of some examples of driven dissipative Jaynes-Cummings models and Jaynes-Cummings-Hubbard lattice models.

 # Recommended tutorials